 AMETEK announced on June 2, 1997 that it had obtained the consent of a majority of the holders of AMETEK's outstanding 9 3/4% Senior Notes Due 2004 (the "Notes") to an amendment to the Indenture, dated as of March 15, 1994, between AMETEK and CoreStates Bank, N.A., as Trustee, as amended and supplemented (the "Indenture"), pursuant to which the Notes were issued, intended to clarify that the Spin-Off and the Merger do not conflict with any covenant contained in the Indenture.
-New Ametek will assume the Notes and be substituted as the obligor under the Indenture in connection with the Contributions and the Spin-Off.
-AMETEK paid holders who timely consented to the amendment a consent fee of \$3.75 per \$1,000 in principal amount of the Notes.
+New Ametek will assume the Notes in connection with the Contributions and the Spin-Off.
+AMETEK paid holders who timely consented to the amendment a consent fee of \$3.75 per \$1,000 in